 - Map: A map of the entire farm has to be produced by “stitching” photos of the different parts of a field.
 Online software firms, such as DroneDeploy, provide solution to stitch farm images.

 - Analysis: The image analysis has to be done using image analysis software.
-Agremo offers Drought Analysis that is customized to find water-stress.
+Agremo offers Drought Detection analysis that is customized to find water-stress.
 Upload the map to our app, choose the analysis, specify the crop, and its growth stage.
 Within 48 hours, you will receive a report containing the results checked by our team of agronomists.

 Agremo Drought Analysis estimates drought stress and divides a farm into three zones based on whether they are suffering from: